We are issuing this statement to outline what we are doing in response to COVID-19.

 Following the government announcement on 4 January 2021, we instructed our staff to work from home unless there is a strict business need for them to come to the office.
 We continue to have rigorous health protection measures in place in our offices for staff and visitors.
 We are collecting visitors’ contact details in order to comply with the Government’s guidance on “test and trace”.
 You can read more about this in this Privacy statement.

-Although our offices are now closed, the BSB is intending, as much as possible, to provide a “business-as-usual” service to barristers, students and members of the public during the coming weeks and months.
+We aim to continue to provide a “business-as-usual” service to barristers, students and members of the public.
 Our staff have access to systems to work from home but we are a relatively small organisation and you may experience a delay in dealing with your query if key staff are affected.

-As our staff are all working at home, it may take longer than usual for items such as original certificates to reach us.
+As our staff are all mostly working at home, it may take longer than usual for items such as original certificates to reach us.
 Please post your mail to our usual High Holborn address and our internal redirection arrangements will ensure that it reaches the correct members of our team.